VingtCinq/python-resize-image/README.md

 ### `resize_cover(image, size, validate=True)`

-Resize the image the fill the specified area, crop as needed.
+Resize the image to fill the specified area, crop as needed.
 It's the same behavior as css `background-size: cover` property.

 Resize and crop (from center) the image so that it covers a 200x100 rectangle.